Columbia Pedestrian Accident Attorney

 Know the Statute of Limitations: Pedestrian Injuries

-You have a limited amount of time to file a pedestrian accident injury lawsuit.
+You have a limited amount of time to file a personal injury lawsuit.
 Under South Carolina law (S.C.
 Code § 15-3-20), there is a three-year statute of limitations for these types of claims.
 What happens if you fail to file a pedestrian accident lawsuit within three years of the date of your crash?

 Your case may simply be dismissed.
-Do not fall behind the claims process: Consult with a Columbia pedestrian accident lawyer as soon as possible after an incident.
+Do not fall behind in the claims process: Consult with a Columbia pedestrian accident lawyer as soon as possible after an incident.

 Recovering the Maximum Pedestrian Accident Compensation

-Hurt in a pedestrian crash in Columbia?
+Hurt in a pedestrian accident in Columbia?
 You have the right to seek compensation for the full extent of your damages under South Carolina state law.
 Your compensation should include both economic losses and non-economic losses.

 - Ambulance costs;